• Shows holdings on the exchange

 • Anticipation of a high price volatility period with no clear up or downward trend To stop

-To stop an active TWAP order, command /stop twap.
+To stop an active TWAP order, command /twap stop.

 Format